open-mesh-mirror/doc/batman-adv/Tweaking.rst

 into "bonding mode" in which batman-adv is using all interfaces at the same time to send & receive data.
 However, this mode is only recommended in special one-hop cases.
-You can read about our [[open-mesh:2010-06-13-wbm2010-bracciano\|alternatebonding test results]] to see what suits you best.
+You can read about our :doc:`alternatebonding test results </open-mesh/2010-06-13-wbm2010-bracciano>` to see what suits you best.

 ::